rrcobb/backgammon/Readme.md

 - how long are we allowed to take to pick move?
 (1s limit?
 5s limit? more?)
 - what are the kinds of search strategies we want to use?

-## Testing
+## Testing and Evaluation

-it'd be a nice thing to do, to fuzz-test the different games
+It'd be a nice thing to do, to fuzz-test the different games

+We also need ways of measuring different strategies against each other, for comparison.

 ## Reading